-pot-pourri is a compilation of winning poetry and short-stories written by Ottawa's young writers.
+pot-pourri is a compilation of poetry and short-stories written by Ottawa's young writers.
 The French and English works are selected from the submissions made to the Awesome Authors Youth Writing Contest, which encourages Ottawa residents between the ages of 9 and 17 to submit poems and/or stories in both official languages.
 The collection showcases some incredible writing, and puts the spotlight on Ottawa's youth.

 Death and life, shifters and ghosts, dark wolves, mystery, suspense, power and love, reincarnation, nightmares, a rather nice zombie, few true stories but truth on every page. pot-pourri may suggest a little bit of everything, but this anthology is sure filled with one thing: talent.
 These young pens write like old hands.